tschoulte/bikesharedata/README.md

 ### Function 2: Which stop stations are most popular?
 <img src="Github Pages/Function 2/1.jpg" class="img-responsive" alt="">

+After running function 2, similar to most popular start locations, the program asks for the desired number of most popular start locations, before saving them to a datasheet for viewing.
+Below is a copy of what is returned after requesting 10 most popular stop locations.
 <img src="Github Pages/Function 2/2.jpg" class="img-responsive" alt="" width="250">

 ### Function 3: What is the average distance traveled?
 <img src="Github Pages/Function 3/1.jpg" class="img-responsive" alt="">

+After running function 3, the code asks which file the data should be written to, and stores an Excel file with the following data format depicted below.
+Average distance was calculated by excluding round trips and entries where the Lat and Long coordinates were left blank, and measuring the Euclidean distance between the one-way trips.
+This only resulted in 9% of the data set being ignored for average distance calculations.
 <img src="Github Pages/Function 3/2.jpg" class="img-responsive" alt="" width="550">

 ### Function 4: How many riders include bike sharing regularly?
 <img src="Github Pages/Function 4/1.jpg" class="img-responsive" alt="">

+After running function 4, the code asks which file the data should be written to, and stores an Excel file with the following data format depicted below.
+The code assumes that only monthly and annual pass rides are "regular" commutes, due to the provided defintions on the bikeshare data website for walk-up and flex-pass.
+This Excel file stores the raw quantity of monthly pass rides and annual pass rides,
 <img src="Github Pages/Function 4/2.jpg" class="img-responsive" alt="" width="600">

 ### Function 5: Analyze seasonal trends (e.g. PassType, Duration)